 What is Home Health Care?

-What services are provided in home health care?
+What services are provided in home care?

-In care nurse evaluates each person to determine what services are needed.
+In home care nurse evaluates each person to determine what services are needed.
 Services provided are usually intermittent service, as opposed to continuous or hourly services.
 Nurses, physical therapists, speech therapists, occupational therapists, medical social workers, and home health nursing assistants may provide services.
 Example of services may include:

 - Wound care for pressure sores or a surgical wound